williamchenjun/williamchenjun/README.md

 <br>

 My name is William Chen.
-I am Jr. Business Analyst intern at MESA s.r.l..
+I am a Jr. Business Analyst intern at MESA s.r.l..
 I have a Bachelor's degree in Mathematics (2019-2022)[^undergradprize] and a Master's degree in Data Science (2022-2023).
 It's hard to define what I like specifically.
 I mainly work on data handling and analysis.[^disclaimer]

 ### :computer: Programming Languages